DeepakLalchandani/ANT-PROPERTY-TAGS/README.md

+I have mistakenly deleted project_build.properties file and i have to create it again and i am not able to do that.

 I'm using ant as a build tool but i have some issues with the build.xml file.

 Properties tag are not set for $ related fields becoz of which build is failing.